 All handling episodes should be made as gentle as possible.
 Prevent trauma by not wearing any jewellery on the hands or having false or long fingernails.
-Hand washing is a priority as well as use of alcohol hand rub prior to handling ensuring that the alcohol has dried.
-All healthcare professionals should be bare to elbow.
+Offer advice to caregivers of this need, as well as being mindful of jewellery when providing skin to skin care.
+Hand washing is a priority as well as the use of alcohol hand rub prior to handling.
+Ensure the alcohol has thoroughly dried before touching the baby.
+All healthcare professionals should be bare below the elbow.